My Top Five Places to Ski in Europe:

 Over the years I have stayed in every type of accommodation for skiing holidays, from self-catering to hotels.
 I prefer to stay in either a catered chalet or a chalet hotel.
 If you stay in a catered chalet you can relax and take out the whole chalet for a group of friends making it a more cosy choice.
 A chalet hotel has the benefits of a hotel, being similar to a chalet but on a larger scale, there are choices of menu and more facilities such as a creche or a sauna.
 If you stay at a chalet hotel there’s always the opportunity to make friends with like-minded people.
 I’ve stayed with Mark Warner in chalet hotels in both Courchevel and Val d’Isère.

 I would recommend Mark Warner as a travel agent if you are looking for a quality ski holiday.
 They are ideal for groups or families and have superb childcare facilities.
 Their ski holiday destinations for the coming season include Val d’ Isere, Tignes, and Meribel in France, St Anton or Zell am See in Austria.
+Another great company offering luxury catered chalets in all European ski resorts (and more) is Tempston Luxury.

 For more information on current ski offers from Mark Warner.